rogerdahl/duplex/README.rst

 Implement more rule types for selecting files to delete:

-* Delete all but specific file in group. * Delete all but shortest filename in group. * Delete all but shortest filename in all groups. * Delete all but longest filename in group. * Delete all but longest filename in all groups. * Delete all but shortest pathname in group. * Delete all but shortest pathname in all groups. * Delete all but longest pathname in group. * Delete all but longest pathname in all groups.
+* Delete all but specific file in group
+* Delete all but shortest filename in group
+* Delete all but shortest filename in all groups
+* Delete all but longest filename in group
+* Delete all but longest filename in all groups
+* Delete all but shortest pathname in group
+* Delete all but shortest pathname in all groups
+* Delete all but longest pathname in group
+* Delete all but longest pathname in all groups